gugui3z24/Angular-2-Messaging-App/README.md

 This will create a server instance located at http://localhost:8080.

+Once both scripts have finished running, the application can be accessed at http://localhost:4200.

 ### Production Build
 For Windows users, you must go to the file `root/package.json` and change the following line: